felipevallejo1/felipevallejo1/README.md

 👨‍💻 .NET Developer | Developer at CFO Tech | Clean Architecture Enthusiast

-I'm a backend developer focused on C# and ASP.NET, currently working at CFO Tech.
+I'm a backend developer focused on C# and ASP.NET, working at CFO Tech.
 Some of my related skills are:

 - Entity Framework (Database First & Code First)